 Executive Vice President; JSTOR Managing Director

 Laura Brown is the executive vice president for ITHAKA, and the JSTOR managing director.
-Laura previously served as the managing director of Ithaka S+R. Ms. Brown is the author of the ITHAKA report University Publishing in A Digital Age, and oversees work on a number of research programs and consulting projects, including the sustainability of academic initiatives, new models for library collaboration, changing faculty attitudes and publishing behaviors, open courseware and university-sponsored online courses, and new e-book publishing models for university presses.
+Laura previously served as the managing director of Ithaka S+R. Laura is the author of the ITHAKA report University Publishing in A Digital Age, and oversees work on a number of research programs and consulting projects, including the sustainability of academic initiatives, new models for library collaboration, changing faculty attitudes and publishing behaviors, open courseware and university-sponsored online courses, and new e-book publishing models for university presses.

 She holds a bachelor of arts from Goucher College, a master of arts from Johns Hopkins University, and a master of fine arts in painting from Indiana University.